dylanpieper/chatalot/README.md

 #> 6  Kwame  50
 ```

-### Progress Tracking and Recovery
+### Checkpoint and Resume

-Progress is tracked in `response$progress()` and saved to an `.rds` file on the disk, which allows you to easily resume interrupted operations:
+Progress is tracked in `response$progress()` and checkpoints are saved to an `.rds` file on the disk, which allows you to easily resume interrupted operations:

 ``` r
 response <- chat$process(prompts, file = "chat.rds")